MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/help-aldoc-generate-help.md

 ### DocFx

 Install the DocFx tool when you have installed .NET 6.0 or higher.
 DocFx is an open-source tool used to generate static sites.
 It's designed to create reference documentation based on .NET code and XML comments.
 The ALDoc tool adds support for generating documentation for AL objects with DocFx.
-For more information, see [Basic concepts](https://dotnet.github.io/docfx/docs/basic-concepts.html).
+For more information, see [Basic concepts in DocFx](https://dotnet.github.io/docfx/docs/basic-concepts.html).

 1. Start a command line tool as administrator, and run the following command to install the .NET DocFx tool:
     ```bash